 In 1991, the first full year in which the Merger Regulation was in force, 63 transactions were notified.
 In 2000 and 2001, the comparable figures were 345 and 335.
-Of the over 2,200 transactions notified under the Merger Regulation between 1990 and 2002, over 1,400 were notified in the years 1998-2002.
+Of the around 2,400 transactions notified under the Merger Regulation between 1990 and 2003, over 1,400 (58%) were notified in the years 1998-2002.

-56 See, e.g. Peter Sutherland, Global Consolidation: Views on Future Market Dynamics, in EC Merger Control: Ten Years On, as note 7 above, at p.
+See, e.g., Peter Sutherland, Global Consolidation: Views on Future Market Dynamics, EC Merger Control: Ten Years On (London: International Bar Association, 2000), p.
 70 ("It is clear that the MTF needs more resources immediately to deal with existing transaction volumes").
-See too Colin Overbury, Postscriptum, in EC Merger Control: Ten Years On, as note 7 above, at p.
+See too Colin Overbury, Postscriptum, EC Merger Control: Ten Years On (London: International Bar Association, 2000), p.
 450 ("There is no doubt that the resources of the MTF are now stretched to the limit.
 During the time that I was the Director, there was an annual average of about 55 decisions.
-With some 32 officials available to examine the notified cases, the ratio of decided notifications to case handler was less than 2:1....The annual ratio of cases to each official has now risen to nearly 8:1, which represents a fourfold increase in their workload in less than seven years.
-Even if one takes into account the increased competence which the officials have undoubtedly gained through intense experience, which is, in any event, balanced by the increasingly complex and sophisticated nature of the transactions submitted for control, such an increase cannot be good").

-reliance on (and insufficient scepticism of) third-party testimony, especially that submitted by competitors.
+With some 32 officials available to examine the notified cases, the ratio of decided notifications to case handler was less than 2:1....
+The annual ratio of cases to each official has now risen to nearly 8:1, which represents a fourfold increase in that had characterized the early years had given way to a more bureaucratic approach.
+Second, it was suggested that the possibility open to the Commission since March 1, 1998, to condition phase I approval decisions on undertakings had occasionally led the Commission to seek remedies that were arguably not merited by the concerns identified.
+Third, the Commission's limited resources were at times said to have encouraged undue reliance on (and insufficient skepticism of) third-party testimony, especially that submitted by competitors.
 Fourth, concern was expressed as to the degree to which the Commission had at times relied on speculation about future anti-competitive conduct as a ground for challenging transactions, in particular in the context of conglomerate mergers.
-(The Commission's prohibition of General Electric/Honeywell generated particularly strong criticism from senior US antitrust officials57 and an assertive response from the Commission.58) Fifth, it was suggested that the Directorate-General for Competition had become less susceptible to external review and scrutiny than before.59
+(The Commission's prohibition of General Electric/Honeywell generated particularly strong criticism from senior U.S. antitrust officials and an assertive response from the Commission.)
+Fifth, it was suggested that the Directorate-General for Competition had become less susceptible to external review and scrutiny than before.

-Most fundamentally, however, the Commission's role as investigator, prosecutor, and judge in EU merger control was called into question.60 The principal criticism made was that the same Commission officials assess the evidence, state the case against a notified concentration, determine how far that case is proved, and decide whether to approve or prohibit a transaction.
-A comparison was drawn with the United States,61 where the prospect of independent judicial review is said to exert discipline on decision making, irrespective of whether a given transaction is challenged or abandoned.62 The impression had also developed that, in the 12 years since the Merger Regulation's adoption, certain of the internal checks and balances on Commission decision making in competition cases had become less effective.63 Among other things, the reforms of the role of the Hearing Officer introduced in 2001 had
+Most fundamentally, however, the Commission's role as investigator, prosecutor, and judge in EU merger control was called into question.
+The principal criticism made was that the same Commission officials assess the evidence, state the case against a notified concentration, determine how far that case is proved, and decide whether to approve or prohibit a transaction.